GENERAL TERMS OF BUSINESS

 1.2 Any fee budget agreed with the client is necessarily based on the assumption that the information required for our work is made available in accordance with agreed timetables, and that key executives and personnel are available during the course of our work.
 If delays or other unanticipated problems which are beyond our control occur this may result in additional fees for which invoices will be raised on the above basis; we will advise the client of delays as they occur and will estimate their effect.

 1.3 We may submit invoices for services provided and disbursements incurred on an interim basis, as the work progresses.
 Unless a billing schedule is separately agreed, or some other agreement is reached, invoices will normally be rendered monthly.
 Invoices are payable upon presentation.
 We shall be entitled to charge interest from the invoice date at a rate of 8.5 % per day on all invoices which remain unpaid 30 days after presentation.
-We also reserve the right to charge a £25 late payment penalty for invoices that go beyond 30 days.
+We shall also charge a late payment fee of £25 once the invoice becomes overdue.
+We will then send a reminder every 7 days.
+Each time a reminder is issued, we will apply a late payment charge of £25.
+If the invoice remains unpaid over 60 days, we reserve the right to begin recovery measures which may include court action.

 1.4 For the avoidance of doubt, this Agreement and any project engagement shall constitute a contract for services.
 The client shall be under no obligation to offer or provide work to the consultants of Cornwall Training & Consultancy, and Cornwall Training & Consultancy and its consultants shall be under no obligation to agree to provide services to the client.